What do our alumni appreciate most about the M.S. in Engineering Management program?

 New skills open up new career paths.
-And the MSEM program is designed to turn forward-thinking engineers and scientists into successful technology managers.
-By seeing issues from a higher level and knowing how to have challenging conversations, you’ll boost your performance at work and reap the rewards.
-According to a recent survey of MSEM Class of 2016 alumni:
+The MSEM program is designed to turn forward-thinking engineers and scientists into successful technology managers.
+By seeing issues from a higher level, you can boost your performance at work and reap the rewards.

 “The Tufts MSEM program offered a fast track to take on bigger picture projects sooner in my career.
 Within six months of graduating I accepted an offer I would never receive without my degree.
 Now I’m steering the company’s future products.” – Jason Jammallo (MSEM ’12), Senior Manufacturing Innovation Engineer at New Balance

 All professors have real-world industry experience.
 And now they’re sharing it with you, one practical skill at a time.
 If you'd like advice outside of the classroom, they are available to meet one-on-one to discuss resources to meet your long-term career goals.

 “My MSEM professors brought their own real-world working experiences to enhance teaching materials.
 And it wasn’t just about books – the focus was helping students apply learnings in a way that’s industry applicable.” – George Lee (MSEM ’14), Associate Director, Program and Alliance Management at Unum Therapeutics

 MSEM students come from a variety of industries, but all have a passion for STEM.
 During the cohort experience, you’ll collaborate together, network together, and learn from each other as much as you learn from your professors.

 Most popular?
 Chemical or Biological Engineering, Mechanical Engineering, and Computer Science.